 - Utilities: the availability of services to a site is an important consideration, as it is expensive to bring or upgrade water, sewer, power and other utilities, as well as roads and sidewalks, to a piece of property.

 - Design challenges due to lot shape, zoning, easements, setbacks and building restrictions.

 - Cost of fees for permits.

-For example, if you are building a 4,000 square foot home and your cost is $350 per square foot, your cost will be $1.4M.
-If, during the design process, you decide to add an additional 500 square feet to your home, it will increase your total cost by $175,000.
+For example, if you are building a 4,000 finished square foot home and your construction cost is $500 per square foot, your cost will be $2M.
+If, during the design process, you decide to add an additional 500 square feet to your home, it will increase your total cost by $250,000.

 It is important to remember that size isn’t everything.
 Specifications, which we discuss below, have a significant impact on your cost per square foot.
 A smaller home built to luxury standards could easily cost more than a larger home built with only the basics.

-Picture a simple 2 story craftsman style home.
-Now picture an elaborately designed old world European home with volume spaces and arches in the interior, and a multitude of gables and chimneys on the exterior.
+Picture a simple two-story craftsman-style home.
+Now picture an elaborately designed old-world European home with volume spaces and arches in the interior, and a multitude of gables and chimneys on the exterior.
 Common sense tells us the craftsman will be cheaper to build, but why?
 A complex house is always more expensive to build than a simple house.

 This is partly a function of the shape of the house and the relationship of the amount of roof and the amount of foundation to the area of the home.

 - Homes with long rectangular plans mean more walls for the same square footage.